Monument to the Great Fire of London: As a scientific instrument

 Wren and Hooke built the monument to double-up as a scientific instrument.
 It has a central shaft meant for use as a zenith telescope and for use in gravity and pendulum experiments that connects to an underground laboratory for observers to work (accessible through a hatch in the floor of the present-day ticket booth).
 Vibrations from heavy traffic on Fish Street Hill rendered the experimental conditions unsuitable.

 At the top of the monument, a hinged lid in the urn covers the opening to the shaft.
 The steps in the shaft of the tower are all 6 in high, allowing them to be used for barometric pressure studies.

 In a study published in 2020, researchers from Queen Mary University of London used the shaft of the monument stairwell to measure deformation in a hanging wire.
 By twisting and untwisting a wire hanging down the shaft of the stairwell, they were able to detect deformation at less than 9 parts per billion – equivalent to a one-degree twist over the length of the 50 metre wire.

 Panoramic camera system

 During the 2007–2009 refurbishment, a 360-degree panoramic camera was installed on top of the Monument.
-Updated every minute and running 24 hours a day, it provides a record of weather, building and ground activity in the city.